 This restaurant is not a secret, so nab a reservation a couple of weeks in advance unless you want to try your luck at bar seats.
 In the sunny summer months, snack on crispy fried zucchini blossoms stuffed with ricotta alongside a spritz.
 When the temperature dips below 40, bask in the steam of rich bolognese or risotto doused in Calabrian chile oil, swiping bread to capture the last bits of flavorful sauce.
 And if you stare at the menu as long as you would a page in “Where’s Waldo” and still can’t decide what to order, there’s a prix-fixe option that incorporates every appetizer, pasta, and entree that comes as a family-style tasting.

+Spinasse is a year-round treasure of a restaurant, perfect for any special occasion situation—be it a date, dinner-with-the-relatives, or throw-down group hang.
 Yes, your wallet might be significantly emptier at the end of it.
-But given how life-affirming a meal at Cascina Spinasse can be, it’s a whole lot cheaper than therapy.
-Or moving to California.
+But given how life-affirming a meal at Cascina Spinasse can be, it’s a lot more valuable than an evening at the symphony.

 Ask for extras.

 If there was one Spinasse appetizer that we couldn't imagine life without, it would be these tender little cipollinis stuffed with a perfectly-seasoned pork and beef sausage mix in a pool of onion broth and pine nuts for crunch.
 Alexa, play "How Do I Live" by LeAnne Rimes.

 Fried Zucchini Blossoms

 It’s tough to find fried zucchini blossoms anywhere in Seattle, but Spinasse gets it.
 Usually a summer item, the squash flowers are stuffed with ricotta and lemon zest, battered and fried in delicious snack form.

 English Peas With Ricotta